SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 As the indicator for this target monitors the amount of `Official development assistance` as part of government WASH spending plans, `ODA` is added as a capacity building term as well as `grants` and `loans` https://unstats.un.org/sdgs/metadata/files/Metadata-06-0A-01.pdf (UNstats2025)

+`ABOUT CAPACITY BUILDING IN OLD VERSION ON 13.3 https://github.com/SDGforskning/sdg-strings/blob/v1.0.0/SDG13_query_action_WoS.md#target-133`
+`TEST/READ ABOUT TECHNOLOGY TRANSFER AS PART OF CAPACITY BUILDING SUPPORT´

 Our classification of countries as least developed countries (LDCs), small island developing states (SIDS) and landlocked developing states (LDS) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) (United Nations, 2016, 2017, 2018, 2019, 2020, 2021).
 Additional terms for these countries, generic terms for country groups, and terms for low and middle income countries (LMICs) were gathered from the LMIC 2020 filter from the Norwegian Satellite of Cochrane Effective Practice and Organisation of Care (EPOC), developed by the Norwegian Institute of Public Heath (https://epoc.cochrane.org/lmic-filters).

 #### Phrase 1

-The elements of the phrase are *action(expand/support/advance) + international cooperation/capacity building + projects/programmes+WASH/water harvesting/desalination/water efficiency/wastewater treatment/recycling and reuse of water + developing countries*
+The elements of the phrase are *action(expand/support/advance) + international cooperation/capacity building + WASH/water harvesting/desalination/water efficiency/wastewater treatment/recycling and reuse of water + developing countries*